 SOJOURNER AHEBEE

-Multi-media journalist & audio producer, Sojourner's reporting has appeared at MSNBC, Poynter, NPR, WHYY, Roxane Gay and Tressie McMillan Cottom’s podcast Hear to Slay & on your grandmother’s radio.
-She’s the recipient of a Pulitzer Center for Crisis Reporting Fellowship, an International Women’s Media Foundation Gwen Ifill Fellowship, & in 2020 Sojourner was named an AIR Media Scholar.
+Award-winning journalist & audio producer, my reporting has appeared at MSNBC, Poynter, NPR, WHYY, Roxane Gay and Tressie McMillan Cottom’s podcast Hear to Slay & on your grandmother’s radio.
+I am the recipient of a Pulitzer Center for Crisis Reporting Fellowship, an International Women’s Media Foundation Gwen Ifill Fellowship, & I was selected as an AIR Media Scholar.

-Acclaimed poet & writer, Sojourner archives moments of intimacy between Black women.
-She writes about insecurity of historical archives & insecurity as a feeling that connects us to our most powerful desires.
+Poet & writer, I archive moments of intimacy between Black women.
+I write about insecurity of historical archives & insecurity as a feeling that connects us to our most powerful desires.

-Her poems have been published in The Atlantic, The Academy of American Poets (Poem A Day), Muzzle Magazine, and elsewhere.
-She is a recipient of the prestigious MacDowell Colony Fellowship in creative writing.
+My poems have been published in The Atlantic, The Academy of American Poets (Poem A Day), Muzzle Magazine, and elsewhere.
+I am a recipient of a Watering Hole Fellowship and the MacDowell Colony Fellowship in creative writing.

 2018_Stanford ARTS_Summer Interns-55.jpg

-In 2013 she served as a National Student Poet, the nation's highest honor for young poets presenting original work.
-Sojourner was invited to the White House by former First Lady, Michelle Obama, to garner her award.
+I formerly served as a National Student Poet, the nation's highest honor for young poets presenting original work.
+I was invited to the White House by former First Lady, Michelle Obama, to garner my award.

-Her debut poetry chapbook, Reporting from the Belly of the Night, was released in August 2017.
+My debut poetry chapbook is entitled Reporting from the Belly of the Night.

 IMG_6564.JPG

-Sojourner believes not in the boat that floated her here, but what she’ll do with the water.
+I believe not in the boat that floated me here, but what I’ll do with the water.